Hintz, Pavelski each score 18th goal of season in Stars' 5-1 win over Kings

 Doughty's goal that made the score 2-1 only 1:21 into the second period came with a 6-on-4 skating advantage on a power play plus a delayed penalty.
 Doughty hit a one-timer from the high slot through traffic.

 Johnston and Pavelski scored a little more than a minute apart early in the third.
-Steel tacked on his short-handed goal about halfway through a Stars penalty at 9:33 of the third.
+Steel tacked on his short-handed goal, Dallas' 10th this season, about halfway through a Stars penalty at 9:33 of the third.

 Hintz has three goals and three assists in the last five games, his previous two goals being game-winners.